dhawanv-dhawanv/natwest/README.md

 - **Swagger Documentation:** Explore and test the APIs using Swagger UI.

 ## Microservices
-The project consists of the following microservices:
+The project consists of the following microservices: Test
 1. **CSV Processing Service:** Responsible for processing CSV files and checking eligibility.
 2. **Database Service:** Manages the storage of student data in the database.
 3. **Eligibility Service:** Defines and manages eligibility criteria for students.